Now Hiring: Construction Supervisor

 - Strong knowledge of and experience with carpentry skills for the quality construction of homes from foundation to final finishes are required

 The primary location for this position is an active construction site with uneven terrain.
 The employee will work both indoors and outdoors during all types of weather.
-While performing the duties of this job, the employee may periodically be exposed to fumes or airborne particles, moving mechanical parts, and vibration.
-The employee is occasionally exposed to a variety of extreme conditions at construction job sites.
-The noise level in the work environment and job sites can be loud.
-The position regularly works near moving mechanical parts and in outside conditions that include inclement weather, heat and humidity, and exposure to dust and debris.
+While performing the duties of this job, the employee may periodically be exposed to fumes or airborne particles, dust and debris, moving mechanical parts, vibration, and loud noise levels.
+The employee is occasionally exposed to a variety of extreme conditions at construction job sites that include inclement weather, heat, and humidity.

 - Ability to be on one’s feet for extended periods of time, often on rough and uneven terrain